MS-2 Step GyMiso® Tablet Pack

 - you are pregnant and wish to carry your pregnancy to term

-- you have any allergies to mifepristone or any of the other ingredients listed at the end of this leaflet
+- you have any allergies to misoprostol, or any other prostaglandins or any of the other ingredients listed at the end of this leaflet

 - you suffer from chronic adrenal failure